Tomás Bairéad: Death

 Tomás Bairéad died in Bon Secours Hospital, Galway, on 26 October 1973.
 His death was the result of a short illness.
 Newspaper obituaries for Bairéad referred to him as a "Noted Irish Scholar," and reported that his funeral was said in Irish.
-He is referred to as "an duine de na scríbhneorí ba clúití a tháinig chugainn as Gaeltacht na Gaillimhe san aoís seo" (Connacht Tribune), which can be translated to "He was one of the most famous writers to have come to us from the Gaeltacht in Galway."
+He is referred to as "an duine de na scríbhneoirí ba clúití a tháinig chugainn as Gaeltacht na Gaillimhe san aois seo" (Connacht Tribune), which can be translated to "He was one of the most famous writers to have come to us from the Gaeltacht in Galway."

 In 1973, the year of Bairéad's death, his work 'As an nGéibheann' was also published.
 This was a collection of the correspondence between Tomás and Máirtín Ó Cadhain, during Máirtín's time in prison.